newAM/w5500-rs/mqtt/README.md

 # w5500-mqtt

-MQTT v5 client implementation for use with the W5500.
+MQTT v5 client for the [Wiznet W5500] SPI internet offload chip.

 ## Limitations

 This is very basic at the moment, and will be expanded in the future.

+* Does not support TLS.
 * Does not support password protected MQTT servers.
-* Does not support TLS.
-* Does not support unsubscribing.
 * Only supports QoS 0: At most once delivery.

 ## Example